goodkidali/Calculator/README.md

 # Calculator
-Calculator created using HTML/CSS and javascript.
+Calculator created using HTML/CSS and javaScript.

 Here is a link to try the calculator: